SAP-samples/sap-tech-bytes/README.md

   - Recently I was working on a project and hit a rather interesting challenge.
 I needed to insert large datasets from multiple Excel spreadsheets into SAP HANA.
 That alone wouldn’t be too difficult, but my situation had a few wrinkles.
 First the data I needed to process would contain duplicate entries ...
 - [Scripting import of multiple files into SAP HANA Cloud from a cloud storage (Amazon S3)](https://blogs.sap.com/?p=1279994) by Witalij Rudnicki (Wed Feb 24 2021)
   - Being the cloud-native product SAP HANA Cloud does not give you an access to the underlying OS shell and file system.
 Therefore it is not possible to load a file from the database server as you can do with on-prem SAP HANA.
 But through its broad data integration capabilities SAP ...
-- [SAP Tech Bytes: Approuter User API Service](https://blogs.sap.com/?p=1281120) by DJ Adams (Sat Feb 20 2021)
-  - Use a simple example to kick the tyres of the new User API Service available in the @sap/approuter NPM package.
-In the SAP Developer News episode for calendar week 04, there was an item covering updates to some NPM packages, including @sap/approuter – which now has a User API Service. ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos